 L119 ok pun here!

-We thank the reviewer for picking up on it!
+Evidence of a very close read!

 L121 What unknown exists that this paper fills?

 The reviewer is right to point out that we never explicitly addressed a specific unknown in the current literature.
 To amend this, we have expanded the sentence at line ___ to the following: